Optimizing Large Language Models: Metrics, Energy Efficiency, and Case Study Insights: Discussion

 \subsection{Limitations}

-While the demonstrated optimization techniques such as quantization and local inference offer significant reductions in carbon emissions and computational overhead, more work will be needed in incorporating additional optimization techniques and evaluating performance across diverse datasets for further investigation, also they are not without limitations.
-A notable trade-off is the potential loss of accuracy and predictive performance.
-Metrics such as F1 score and overall accuracy may decline slightly post-optimization, which could be critical for applications requiring high precision, such as medical diagnostics or financial modeling.
-This degradation can limit the applicability of optimized models to tasks where even minor errors have significant consequences.

-Furthermore, the reliance on local inference can lead to slower performance if the underlying hardware is not sufficiently powerful.
+While optimization techniques such as quantization and local inference deliver substantial reductions in carbon emissions and computational overhead—up to 55\% in our results—their impact on predictive performance is minimal.
+Metrics such as accuracy, precision, recall, and F1 score remain largely stable, with only slight variations observed across models.
+This suggests that optimization can be widely adopted without compromising reliability, though applications requiring extremely high precision, such as medical diagnostics or financial modeling, may still warrant additional caution.
+One consideration is that local inference can place higher demands on hardware, and devices with limited processing power may experience delays in real-time use.
+Moreover, although quantization reduces model size and improves efficiency, it may introduce numerical instability in certain contexts.
+These findings highlight that while optimization is a practical and effective pathway to sustainable AI, careful evaluation is still required to ensure robustness across diverse datasets and deployment environments.
+Future work will further examine system-level effects, dataset characteristics, and model architectures to refine these approaches Furthermore, the reliance on local inference can lead to slower performance if the underlying hardware is not sufficiently powerful.
 Devices with limited processing capabilities may experience delays in real-time applications, undermining the efficiency gains achieved through optimization.
 Additionally, while quantization reduces the size of models, it may introduce numerical instability or rounding errors that could affect the robustness of the predictions, particularly in complex or highly dynamic environments.
 These limitations highlight the need for careful evaluation of optimization techniques against the specific requirements of a given use case to ensure that the trade-offs are acceptable.
 Future work will also explore ablation studies to isolate confounding factors such as system-level effects like caching, dataset characteristics, and model architecture.